 - Build your circuit with the Robotics Board and Piezo Speaker on top of a LEGO baseplate.
-You'll need a few small pieces to raise the board up on the edges. - Use 1/8" Maker Tape to run from the connections to the surface of your board. - Remember, Make Tape is conductive on the top and bottom (and all the way through!) so if you have to overlap it, that's okay... it will still work fine.
+You'll need a few small pieces to raise the board up on the edges. - Use 1/8" Maker Tape to run from the connections to the surface of your board. - (and all the way through!) so if you have to overlap it, that's okay... it will still work fine.